 Conclusions

 Two approaches to simplify MV storage for blending block are proposed in this contribution.
 The first approach reduces more complexity by not allowing blending block.
 The second approach mainly targets the worst-case complexity by using MV from a predetermined partition for all blending blocks in a CU that has MV from first triangle partition using the same reference list as MV from second triangle partition.
-The results show a BD-rate performance of 0.00% and 0.04% for approaches 1 and 2, respectively, under RA coding condition.
+The results show a BD-rate performance of 0.00% and -0.01% for methods 3 and 4, respectively, under RA coding condition.

 References